scruss/python-hershey/README.md

   AD-662 398) is still available for US $25 for a PDF copy from NTIS:
   [Calligraphy for Computers.](http://www.ntis.gov/search/product.aspx?ABBR=AD662398
   "Calligraphy for Computers.").
 It is of some historical interest.

+* *Calligraphy for Computers* is also available for free on Archive.org: [Calligraphy for Computers - Hershey, A V](https://archive.org/details/hershey-calligraphy_for_computers "Calligraphy for Computers - Hershey, A V").
+Thanks to Frank Grießhammer [@kioskfonts](https://twitter.com/kioskfonts/status/632015080981327872) for pointing me to the record/download link on [dtic.mil](http://oai.dtic.mil/oai/oai?verb=getRecord&amp;metadataPrefix=html&amp;identifier=AD0662398).

 * The file [plhershey-unicode.csv](http://sourceforge.net/p/plplot/code/HEAD/tree/trunk/fonts/plhershey-unicode.csv
   "plhershey-unicode.csv") from the PLplot project purports to be a